By Jennifer Maguire, Director, Department of FISCal

 In response to these concerns, FI$Cal and SCO teams support departments through these reconciliation efforts.
 At FI$Cal, we offer online system training via the FI$Cal Learning Center and ongoing customer support with transacting in the system through the FI$Cal Service Center.
-We also call on our partner agencies to offer assistance when departments encounter issues with their budgeting, accounting or procurement activities as it relates to state policies and procedures.
+We also call on our partner agencies to offer assistance when departments encounter issues with their budgeting, accounting, cash management or procurement activities as it relates to state policies and procedures.

 As we move forward to address these challenges, we are proud to acknowledge that through this on-going support, we have seen departments continuously improve in closing their books and completing their statements using the FI$Cal system.
 By early September 2023, 74 percent of FI$Cal departments have submitted financial statements for fiscal year 2022-23, as compared to 67 percent for fiscal year 2021-22 and 47 percent for fiscal year 2020-21.

 With the passage of AB 156 and the addition of the revised timeline set forth in AB 127, we continue to shift in the way the department approaches its work, moving from project milestones to ongoing enhancements and improvements.
 Once the FI$Cal system becomes the accounting book of record for the state of California, it will create efficiencies that will have positive downstream impacts on departments’ abilities to submit timely financial statements.
 We remain committed to our collaboration efforts with SCO in developing a schedule for this transition and look forward to becoming the official accounting book of record for the state of California.